Super Bowl 50: First half

-After a punt from both teams, Carolina got on track with a 9-play, 73-yard scoring drive.
-Newton completed all four of his pass attempts for 51 yards and rushed twice for 25 yards, while Jonathan Stewart finished the drive with a 1-yard touchdown run, cutting the score to 10–7 with 11:28 left in the second quarter.
-Later on, Broncos receiver Jordan Norwood received Brad Nortman's short 28-yard punt surrounded by Panthers players, but none of them attempted to make a tackle, apparently thinking Norwood had called a fair catch.
-Norwood had not done so, and with no resistance around him, he took off for a Super Bowl record 61-yard return before Mario Addison dragged him down on the Panthers 14-yard line.
-Despite Denver's excellent field position, they could not get the ball into the end zone, so McManus kicked a 33-yard field goal that increased their lead to 13–7.
+After the teams exchanged punts again, the Panthers got on the board with a 9-play, 73-yard scoring drive, which carried over into the second quarter.
+Newton completed all four of his pass attempts for 51 yards, including two passes to wide receiver Corey Brown for 33 yards, and rushed twice for 23 yards, while running back Jonathan Stewart finished the drive with a 1-yard touchdown run, cutting Carolina's deficit to 10–7 with 11:28 left in the half.
+After yet another punt exchange, Broncos wide receiver Jordan Norwood received Brad Nortman's short 28-yard punt surrounded by Panthers players, but none of them attempted to make a tackle, apparently thinking Norwood had called for a fair catch.
+Norwood had not done so, and with no resistance around him, he took off for a Super Bowl record 61-yard return before defensive end Mario Addison dragged him down at the Carolina 14-yard line.
+That record would be broken seven years later when Kadarius Toney returned a punt 65 yards in the late stages of Super Bowl LVII.
+Anderson then caught a 7-yard pass from Manning, then rushed for 2 yards before being stopped for no gain, bringing up 4th-and-1 at the 5-yard line.
+Anderson then picked up the first down, but this was nullified by a holding penalty against guard Louis Vasquez, so McManus kicked a 33-yard field goal to increase the Broncos' lead to 13–7.

-On Carolina's next possession, fullback Mike Tolbert lost a fumble while being tackled by safety Darian Stewart, which linebacker Danny Trevathan recovered on the Broncos 40-yard line.
-However, the Panthers soon took the ball back when defensive end Kony Ealy intercepted Manning, returning the ball 19 yards to the Panthers 39-yard line with 4:23 left on the clock.
+On Carolina's next possession, fullback Mike Tolbert fumbled the ball while being tackled by safety Darian Stewart, with linebacker Danny Trevathan making the recovery on the Denver 40-yard line.
+However, three plays after Anderson burst through the line for a 34-yard gain to reach the Carolina 26, the Panthers took the ball back when defensive end Kony Ealy intercepted Manning, returning the ball 19 yards to his own 39-yard line with 4:23 left in the half.
 The Panthers could not gain any yards with their possession and had to punt.
-After a Denver punt, Carolina drove to the Broncos 45-yard line.
-With 11 seconds left and no timeouts, Newton was sacked by DeMarcus Ware, causing time for the half to expire.
+After a punt by the Broncos, Carolina reached the Denver 45-yard line, but with 11 seconds left and no timeouts, Newton was sacked by linebacker DeMarcus Ware to end the first half.